 For today’s human resource professionals, recruiting for short-term specialists required to reach particular business goals is a crucial challenge.
 When an organization needs to upgrade existing technology or transition to a new solution, this staffing challenge becomes more complex.

 When tasked with finding the right IT expert to carry out a short-term strategic initiative, HR staff members often devote the majority of their time toward filling that role.
-By diverting their attention, the management team disrupts standard HR workflows, taking away from the day-to-day functions necessary to keep the organization on target for high-priority business and
+By diverting their attention, the management team disrupts standard HR workflows, taking away from the day-to-day functions necessary to keep the organization on target for high-priority business and personnel goals.

 For your IT department, the strategic initiatives you are recruiting for can range from customizing new technology like SD-WAN to improve cloud application performance, to accessing an expert programmer to build tailor-made interactive software.
 No matter the goal, challenges can arise when searching for the right IT expert, setting up the contract and benefits, onboarding and integrating them into the project, and extending or closing the project at the end of the term.